All Guides

 Cross-border e-commerce VAT for UK sellers has been substantially restructured since Brexit.
 The Import One-Stop Shop (IOSS) handles low-value B2C sales into the EU.
 The One-Stop Shop (OSS) handles B2C sales of services and certain goods.
 Pan-EU FBA triggers local VAT registrations in each member state where Amazon stores inventory.
 C79 certificates and Postponed VAT Accounting cover UK import VAT recovery.
 US sales tax adds another layer for sellers reaching the nexus thresholds.
 And the EORI plus customs paperwork covers the post-Brexit movement of physical goods.

-This pillar covers the major cross-border tax issues for UK e-commerce.
+This overview covers the major cross-border tax issues for UK e-commerce.
 Each section links to a detailed companion piece.

 IOSS is mandatory for low-value EU B2C sales